- COMPACT PROTECTION - This collapsible period cup folds flat into its carry-anywhere compact case,...

 However, traditional cups are actually not that big and can also easily be carried with you on the road.
 For the very expensive price, it doesn’t seem like the Lily Cup Compact menstrual cup is worth it.
 In addition, there are the insertion and removal difficulties that can come with the extremely soft nature of the cup.

-For some advice on choosing the menstrual cup that is right for you, please see: Top 10 Menstrual Cups Brands.
+For some advice on choosing the menstrual cup that is right for you, please see: The Best Menstrual Cups Brands.

 Or, for a customized recommendation, then you’ll need to check out our menstrual cup quiz.
 We’ve combined all the information from our popular menstrual cup comparison chart, along with our extensive knowledge gleaned from reviewing ALL THE CUPS.